 The solution that Kneat Gx provides has taken a dedicated professional team of industry specialists years of research and development.
-Kneat's customers cite Kneat Gx's innovation, ease of use, its central and dynamic data management, its configurability, and its electronic records and signatures capabilities as the key differentiators that set it apart in the market.
+Kneat's customers cite Kneat Gx's innovation, ease of use, its central and dynamic data management, its configurability (without coding knowledge), and its electronic records and signatures capabilities as the key differentiators that set it apart in the market.